Study Law and enjoy a range of exciting career opportunities

 Get hands-on experience with real-life issues

 You'll learn about the legal system and the professional practice of law from our experienced teaching team.
 You can choose to study up to three units at the University of Macerata in Italy, or visit Geneva in Switzerland to study Human Rights Law.
-Murdoch also offers a program in Chinese Law with students visiting Hong Kong as part of their studies.
+Murdoch also offers a program in Chinese Law with students visiting China as part of their studies.

 You'll develop your debating and reasoning skills up against legal experts and other students at our Freehills Electronic Moot Court, which is designed to feel like a real courtroom.